viv3kanand/CV/README.md

 # CV
-This CV is made using Latex
+Another try to create CV using Latex